Dunfermline: Governance

-Dunfermline attained royal burgh status until this was abolished in 1975, under the Local Government (Scotland) Act 1973 in favour of a three-tier regions and districts.
+Dunfermline retained royal burgh status until this was abolished in 1975, under the Local Government (Scotland) Act 1973 in favour of a three-tier regions and districts.
 The royal burgh merged into Dunfermline District, which was one of three districts within the Fife region serving the town and West Fife from Kincardine to Aberdour.
 The district council was abolished in 1996, under the Local Government etc (Scotland) Act 1994, when the region became a unitary council area.
 The new unitary Fife Council adopted the areas of the former districts as council management areas, and created area committees to represent each.

 Today, Dunfermline is represented by several tiers of elected government.
 Abbeyview, Bellyeoman, Carnock and Gowkhall, Central Dunfermline, Izatt Avenue & Nethertown and Touch and Garvock Community Councils form the lowest tier of governance, whose statutory role is to communicate local opinion to local and central government.
 Fife Council, the unitary local authority for Dunfermline, are the executive, deliberative and legislative body responsible for local governance.
 Dunfermline has retained some importance as an administrative centre with the council's principal west Fife office based at New City House.
 Councillor meetings, including the City of Dunfermline Area Committee, take place in the Dunfermline City Chambers.

 Dunfermline forms part of the county constituency of Dunfermline and West Fife.
 The Dunfermline and West Fife UK (or Westminster) constituency, created in 2005 when the previous seats Dunfermline East and Dunfermline West were abolished, elects a Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom by the first-past-the-post system.
 The seat is currently held by Douglas Chapman MP for the Scottish National Party.
 For the purposes of the Scottish Parliament, Dunfermline forms part of the Dunfermline constituency.
 The Dunfermline Scottish Parliament (or Holyrood) constituency created in 2011, following a review of Scottish Parliament constituency boundaries is one of nine within the Mid Scotland and Fife electoral region.
 Each constituency elects one Member of the Scottish Parliament (MSP) by the first-past-the-post system of election.
 The seat was won at 2016 Scottish Parliament elections by Shirley-Anne Somerville of the Scottish National Party.

 Prior to Brexit in 2020, Dunfermline was part of the pan-Scotland European Parliament constituency which elected seven Members of the European Parliament (MEPs) using the d'Hondt method of party-list proportional representation.